helloworld-UwU/agar3000/README.md

 ## QnA

-Which side of the plate has to be photographed?
+*Which side of the plate has to be photographed?*

-From the lid side.
+The lid side.
 That's how the model was trained and tested.

-There is condensate under the lid.
-What do I have to do?
+*There is condensate under the lid.
+What do I have to do?*

 Open the lid.
 The condensate may partially or completely  obscure the surface of agar.
 Unfortunately we haven't found better solution then simply open the lid.
 Use laminar flow if required.

-Which illumination of the plate is an adequate one?
+*Which illumination of the plate is an adequate one?*

 The light has to be homogenous to prevent reflection artefacts.
 We used a LED-panel with diffuser.

-What is trans-illumination and is it better?
+*What is trans-illumination and is it better?*

 Trans-illumination is simply illumination of a transparent plate from behind,

-Is hyper-trading beneficial for inference speed?
+*Is hyper-trading beneficial for inference speed?*

-No. In our tests it significantly slow down inference.
+No. In our tests it actually  significantly slowed down inference.